Lenovo ThinkPad T440s laptop from 2014

 - 14-inch 1280*800 LCD

 This is the family computer now.
-Despite its age, it's still fantastic for web browsing and videos because it's not that old and not low-end.
-The only disadvantage (for non-geeks unlike me) is that it's thick and heavy.
+Despite its age, it's still quite performant because it's not low-end.
+The only disadvantage (for non-geeks) is that it's thick and heavy.

 IBM/Lenovo ThinkPad T60 laptop from 2006